BOM-98/project_1/README.md

 #### Home Page

-The home page and Hero section was designed to provide a brief description of the Startup Academy with a call to action to sign up to the newsletter.
-In the implementation a secondary CTA button was added linking to the articles.
+The home page and Hero section were designed to provide a brief description of the Startup Academy with a call to action to sign up for the newsletter.
+In the implementation, a secondary CTA button was added linking to the articles.

 ![Wireframe1](https://github.com/BOM-98/project_1/blob/main/assets/images/README_images/home-page.png)

 #### Blog Page

-The blog page outlined the basic structure that would be used by the 'Ideation', 'Customer Discovery' and 'Fundraising' articles.
+The blog page outlined the basic structure that would be used by the 'Ideation', 'Customer Discovery', and 'Fundraising' articles.
 It featured a header image with the page content section directly below and a sticky side panel for navigating to different article headings.
 The side panel will disappear once the user scrolls to the contact section.
 The blog page is finished off with a contact section.

 ![Wireframe2](https://github.com/BOM-98/project_1/blob/main/assets/images/README_images/blog-pages.png)

 #### Contact Page

-The contact page is purely intended to get users to get users to register for the website.
-An about page was going to be implemented underneath, highlighted in green, however this was not implemented as there isn't a set location for the website.
+The contact page is purely intended to get users to register for the website.
+An about page was going to be implemented underneath, highlighted in green, however, this was not implemented as there isn't a set location for the website.

 ![Wireframe3](https://github.com/BOM-98/project_1/blob/main/assets/images/README_images/contact-page.png)